We are currently on Easter break

 email Revd Bryan

-Our 'Thought' is a message from the Bishops of Grantham and Grimsby - 8th March 2026, Third Sunday of Lent
+Our 'Thought' is a message for Holy Week - 29th March 2026, Palm Sunday

 There are a wide range of theological opinions within the church, this article reflects the views of the author